atmacafurkan/harmonic-syntax-tabulator/README.md

 Intended functions:
 - Take a table as numeration, with items specified for their features, merge conditions, and agree conditions
 - Give options to activate markedness constraints for each feature
-- Enable selectin which operations count as steps
+- Enable selecting which operations count as steps
 - Output a tsv file for use in other softare for learning OT & Harmonic grammars
 - Output a latex file with tree representations and OT-tableaus